 Hector Vasquez, baritone.
 Leading roles, Metropolitan Opera, San Francisco, Seattle, Los Angeles, San Diego, Cleveland, Orlando, and Houston Grand Opera in addition to his appearances as baritone soloist with Los Angeles, San Francisco, San Diego and Houston Philharmonic/Symphony Orchestras, among others.
 Featured artist at Music Festivals of Berlin, Ojai, Aspen, Carmel, Santa Fe Chamber, and the Hollywood Bowl Summer Season.
 Voice instructor at University of Southern California and California State University, Los Angeles; clinician, Opera America.
 National and international adjudicator, including the Metropolitan Opera National Council Auditions.
 Recordings on Kultur Video, Sony Classical and Albany records.
 Broadcasts appearances include Live from the MET, Live from Lincoln Center and NPR radio.

 Betsy Cook Weber, Director of Choral Studies.
 Director of internationally-recognized Moores School Concert Chorale; Director of Houston Symphony Chorus; successful music teacher in the public schools at the elementary, middle school, and high school levels, during which time choirs there won numerous competitions and awards; active at local and national levels as a conductor, presenter, and clinician; curates the Betsy Cook Weber Choral Series for Alliance Music Publications; degrees from North Texas State University, Westminster Choir College (Princeton, NJ), and University of Houston.

-Moores Opera Center
+Moores Opera House

 Kristin Johnson, Manager, Moores Opera House.